defifuture/erc20-batched-meta-transactions/README.md

 ### How is the data (about meta txs) sent to the smart contract?

-When a relayer receives multiple meta txs and decides to make a batch onchain transaction, the data needs to be sent to the smart contract in a way that takes the least amount of gas.
+When a relayer receives multiple meta txs and decides to make a batch on-chain transaction, the data needs to be sent to the smart contract in a way that takes the least amount of gas.

 In web development, the data would be sent in a JSON format.
-But since Solidity does not have a JSON parser (and parsing data onchain would also be quite expensive), the data could be sent as arrays instead (to avoid parsing a huge string of data).
+But since Solidity does not have a JSON parser (and parsing data on-chain would also be quite expensive), the data could be sent as arrays instead (to avoid parsing a huge string of data).

 Currently, it seems that the best approach is the one that is used by [Disperse](https://github.com/banteg/disperse-research/blob/master/contracts/Disperse.sol), which means sending each type of meta data as a **separate array**.
 One array would consist of sender addresses, the other of receiver addresses, and then 5 more arrays for a token amount, a relayer fee, a nonce, a hash (bytes32 array) and a signature (bytes32 array).